chharvey/counterpoint/docs/spec/data-types.md

 The result of division is rounded towards zero.
 Dividing by zero results in an error.

 ##### Float
-The Float type represents [mathematical rational numbers](#real-rational-numbers) whose decimals terminate in base 10.
+The **Float** type represents [mathematical rational numbers](#real-rational-numbers) whose decimals terminate in base 10.
 (That is, numbers that can be expressed as a finite sum of multiples of powers of 10.)
 The Float type contains “floating-point numbers”, which are 64-bit format values as specified in the *IEEE Standard for Binary Floating-Point Arithmetic ([IEEE 754-2019](https://standards.ieee.org/standard/754-2019.html))*.

 #### String
-The String type represents textual data and is stored as an immutable sequence of bytes.
+The **String** type represents textual data and is stored as an immutable sequence of bytes.
 Strings are encoded by the [UTF-8 encoding](./algorithms.md#utf8encoding) algorithm.

+Conceptually, strings are treated as immutable lists of [Integers](#integer), where each integer represents a Unicode code point.
-A String’s **size** indicates the number of code points in the String, that is, the number of characters in its raw unencoded form.
+A String’s **count** indicates the number of code points in the String, that is, the number of characters in its unencoded form.
-The maximum size of any String is the maximum Integer value, *32,767*.
-This is likely to change in future versions of Counterpoint: if unsigned integers are supported, the maximum size would be increased to *65,535*.
 This is compared to its **length**, which is the number of bytes it stores encoded in memory (see UTF-8 for details).
-String length is limited to a maximum of *65,535* bytes, but it is not directly observable within any Counterpoint program.

 #### Object
-The Object type is the parent type of all Solid Language Types.
+The **Object** type is the parent type of all Solid Language Types.
 Every Solid Language Value is an Object.
 Some specific built-in subtypes of Object are described in the [Intrinsics](./intrinsics.md) chapter.

 #### Unknown
-The Unknown type is the Top Type and it represents the set of all possible values.
+The **Unknown** type is the Top Type and it represents the set of all possible values.
 Any value or expression is assignable to Unknown, and expressions of type Unknown are accepted almost nowhere.